Listing Siacoin on your exchange

 Sending to an address or set of addresses

 Verifying an address

 We believe in the quality of our project, and the spirit of fair play.
 The long-term value proposition of listing any token comes, of course, from the transaction fees that an exchange earns.
 And these fees can add up to substantial amounts.

 If your exchange requires any fee to list a coin, you can go ahead and skip us.
 We do not pay fees of any sort – whether they are called listing fees, marketing fees, sales budgets, etc.

-If your exchange requires an opinion regarding Siacoin's status as it relates to US securities law, you can download our team's self-written opinion.
-If your team requires an opinion from a US-based law firm, send an email to the point of contact listed below.
+If your exchange requires an opinion regarding Siacoin's status as it relates to US securities law, you can contact our team for a copy of either our self-written opinion, or an opinion from a US-based law firm.